Winter Break Activities in Sacramento for Kids: Sacramento Zoo

 Tips for the Best Zoo Experience

 We go to the Sacramento Zoo a lot!
 Apart from Community Days, where admission is discounted, we’ve never had any crowd issues at the zoo.
-It usually takes our family about two hours to visit the Sacramento Zoo.
+It usually takes our family about one to two hours to visit the Sacramento Zoo.
 If you have older kids, it might take less time.

 Typically, we like going to the zoo in the morning since it opens at 9am, earlier than the usual 10am opening time at most museums and attractions.
 The mornings are rarely ever crowded.
 However, sometimes the animals aren’t all out in the mornings.
 That said, the animals are more active in the mornings in the summer before it gets too hot.